hitoshi-watase/sercrod/docs/reference/directives/event-keydown.md

 Rules specific to `@keydown`:

-- `keydown` is not in Nablla’s default `non_mutating` event list.
+- `keydown` is not in Sercrod’s default `non_mutating` event list.
-  By default, Nablla treats `@keydown` as a mutating event, so it will re render after the handler unless you use `.noupdate` or change configuration.
+  By default, Sercrod treats `@keydown` as a mutating event, so it will re render after the handler unless you use `.noupdate` or change configuration.
 - Using `.noupdate` is often appropriate for pure keyboard navigation where you manually apply visual changes or where a full re render would be too heavy.

 #### Evaluation timing

-`@keydown` fits into Nablla’s event and render pipeline as follows:
+`@keydown` fits into Sercrod’s event and render pipeline as follows:

 1. Structural directives (`*if`, `*for`, `*each`, `*switch`, `*include`, etc.) first decide whether the element exists and in what form.
-2. Nablla processes attributes on the kept element:
+2. Sercrod processes attributes on the kept element:

    - Colon bindings like `:value`, `:class`, `:style`, etc.
    - Event bindings such as `@keydown`, `@input`, `@click`.

-3. For `@keydown`, Nablla extracts:
+3. For `@keydown`, Sercrod extracts:

    - The event name `"keydown"` from the attribute name (after removing the configured prefix).
    - Any modifiers from the rest of the attribute name.
    - The expression string from the attribute value.

-4. Nablla registers a real DOM event listener `keydown` on the element, using `capture`, `passive`, and `once` as requested.
+4. Sercrod registers a real DOM event listener `keydown` on the element, using `capture`, `passive`, and `once` as requested.
 5. When the browser fires `keydown`:

-   - Nablla builds an evaluation scope that proxies the current data scope and injects `$event` / `$e` and `el` / `$el`.
+   - Sercrod builds an evaluation scope that proxies the current data scope and injects `$event` / `$e` and `el` / `$el`.
-   - Nablla runs the expression through its event evaluator.
+   - Sercrod runs the expression through its event evaluator.
-   - Nablla then decides whether and how to re render based on the event name, modifiers, and configuration.
+   - Sercrod then decides whether and how to re render based on the event name, modifiers, and configuration.

 `@keydown` executes synchronously as part of the native event dispatch, so any side effects (such as updating data) happen immediately before any subsequent re renders.

 #### Execution model and updates

-Internally, after evaluating the handler expression, Nablla chooses the update strategy:
+Internally, after evaluating the handler expression, Sercrod chooses the update strategy:

 - It reads the configured set of non mutating event names: `this.constructor._config.events.non_mutating`.
 - It decides whether this event wants an update by default: